Disappearance Of Etan Patz Update: Convicted Killer To Be Sentenced In Infamous 1979 Missing Child Case

 Etan’s convicted killer has been held without bond since 2012.

 The guilty verdict gave Etan’s family some sort of relief, according to authorities.
-Stanley said, “We finally got some justice for our son.”

 “The Patz family has waited a long time, but we finally found some measure of justice for our wonderful little boy Etan.”

-Before Hernandez’s was convicted of the murder and kidnap of Etan, his attorney Harvey Fishbein “filed a defense motion to dismiss the conviction against his client.”
+Before Hernandez’s was convicted of the murder and kidnap of Etan, his attorney, Harvey Fishbein, “filed a defense motion to dismiss the conviction against his client.”

 Packed court hallway as sentencing nears for #EtanPatz killer Pedro Hernandez.
 Reports @WOR710 @NBCNewsRadio pic.twitter.com/T5ylOjW0Pq